What is Apprenticeship?

 Yes, Apprentices get paid while they are learning.
 Most begin collecting a paycheck within 2-3 weeks after starting on the jobsite.

 Apprentices make 60% of journey wages while in training, which can vary by trade and region.
-In general, most apprentices make at least $25/hr to start, with increases in accordance with their skill level and work ethic.
+Cost of living will be different in different cities, but wages will increase in accordance with the apprentice’s skill level and work ethic.